Skip to main content

 enqueue_style

-If you want to specify a custom styling for this specific block, then set this parameter the URL to the custom CSS file that will be used to style the block.
+If you want to specify a custom styling for this specific block, then set this parameter to the URL of the custom CSS file that will be used to style the block.

 'enqueue_style' => get_template_directory_uri() . '/blocks/hero/style.css',